elboj/interswitch-recreation/readMe.txt

-DAY 1: Work on the navigation menu for all responsive screen sizes DAY 2: Work on scrolling news text, and the main section all responsive DAY 3: Work on WHO WE ARE section
-DAY 4: Work on parallax to certification section
+DAY 1: Work on the navigation menu for all responsive screen sizes DAY 2: Work on scrolling news text, and the main section all responsive DAY 3: Work on WHO WE ARE section    //make adjustment for 641px for home top section video player DAY 4: Work on parallax to certification section
 DAY 5: Work on connect with us and footer section
 Day 6: Project Clean up (Including getting alternative images)